ReadAlongs/Studio/README.md

 ### Installing ReadAlongs Studio itself

-To install the latest version of readalongs published to PyPI, you can run a standard pip
+To install the latest published version on PyPI:

-installation: `pip install readalongs`.
-Be warned, however, that this project is still very active so the published version could be out-of-date.
-Consider installing the current development version instead.
+    pip install readalongs

 To install the current development version, clone the repo and pip install it
 locally: